What is preventive care?

 Preventive care is care that is provided to help avoid preventable diseases and conditions and to catch diseases and conditions early if they do develop.
 It involves annual exams and well visits, vaccinations, lab tests and screenings, breast exams, and

 more.
-Most preventive care is performed by your primary care provider, such as an
+Most preventive care is performed by your primary care provider,

-internal medicine doctor or family medicine doctor.
+internal medicine doctor or family medicine doctor